 What Companies Are Supporting It?

-In September 2017, the Knox Group of Companies based in the Isle of Man announced it will accept bitcoin as payment for commercial and residential property in Dubai.
+In September 2017, the Knox Group of Companies based in the Isle of Man announced it will accept Bitcoin as payment for commercial and residential property in Dubai.
 The property has twin residential towers and one shopping mall.
-In December 2017, an agent working for Intero Real Estate posted a flyer on Facebook saying that all sellers on its listing will accept bitcoin.
+In December 2017, an agent working for Intero Real Estate posted a flyer on Facebook saying that all sellers on its listing will accept Bitcoin.

 Today, more than 100,000 merchants worldwide accept this digital currency as a form of payment for products and services, including well-known companies like Virgin Airlines, Microsoft and WordPress.
 NASDAQ has also announced plans to allow bitcoin futures to be traded on its electronic exchange.
 This list also includes Title Partners of South Florida, which has created several options for accepting Bitcoin in a real estate transaction, including peer-to-peer Bitcoin transfers.

 Title Partner of South Florida: Your Bitcoin Real Estate Closing Expert